ONCE UPON A TIME, IN ALABAM …

 (This picture is a mounting.
 The background is a cotton field in North Alabama)

 ill Alton Delmore was born "deep in the heart of Dixie" on December 25th, 1908 in Elkmont, little village of Limestone County in the rocky red clay of the state of Alabama.
 Right between Nashville, Tennessee and Birmingham, Alabama this was a cotton-growing area.
-Rabon A. Delmore was also born in Elkmont, eight years later, on December 3rd, 1916.
+Archie Rabon Delmore was also born in Elkmont, eight years later, on December 3rd, 1916.
 They were respectively the eighth and tenth children of Charlie Delmore, a local tenant farmer.
 The family was very poor with only musical talent for a treasure.
 Alton had to work in the cotton fields as soon as he was five years old.
 He also learned to sing and read the traditional shape-note 1 gospel music from his mother Mary (known as "Aunt Molly") and his well-loved uncle Will Williams who wrote hymns and taught sacred songs.
 He learned to play the fiddle from his brother Max and one of his aunts.
 Each week-end, all the family sang in schools and churches.
 Alton was only nine years old when he wrote his first song with his mother's help ("Bound For the Shore" publié par Athens Music Co.).

 The Lapington general store between Elkmont and Athens, at the end of the twenties